Pahang Kingdom: Independence

 The period 1801 to 1802 was marked by a power struggle among the four sons of Tun Abdul Majid; Tun Abdul Mutalib, Tun Muhammad, Tun Koris and Tun Da.
-Upon the death of Tun Abdul Majid in 1802, it was Tun Muhammad who was appointed by Sultan Mahmud Shah III of Johor to succeed as Bendahara.
+Upon the death of Tun Abdul Majid in 1802, Tun Muhammad was appointed by Sultan Mahmud Shah III of Johor to succeed as bendahara.
 However, he drowned on his journey from Riau to Pahang.
-Tun Koris was then appointed Bendahara.
+Tun Koris was then appointed bendahara.
 He was later succeeded by his son, Tun Ali.

-By the early 19th century, the Johor Empire was approaching its dismemberment, with Sultan's power effectively reduced to the capital in Daik, Lingga.
-After 1806, the empire's constituent dominions became independent principalities, and the cultural unity that had hitherto existed between the Malay peninsula, and islands of Riau-Lingga was gradually destroyed.
+By the early 19th century, the Johor Empire was approaching its dismemberment, with sultan's power effectively reduced to the capital in Daik, Lingga.
+After 1806, the empire's constituent dominions became independent principalities, and the cultural unity that had existed between the Malay peninsula, and islands of Riau-Lingga was gradually destroyed.